victorvanpelt/otree-questionnaire/README.md

 ## Basic Questionnaire for oTree

-This is a basic questionnaire that can be executed after or before other applications in [oTree](http://www.otree.org/), an open-source Python framework for experimental and survey research.
+This is a basic questionnaire with page and question randomization that can be executed after or before other applications in [oTree](http://www.otree.org/), an open-source Python framework for experimental and survey research.
-It includes four pages which are located under templates:
+It includes four pages which are located under templates/questionnaire/:

 - Introduction.html
 - Survey1.html